 According to data reported by Nature.org, 75 percent of Americans get to work by driving solo.
-Although ridesharing and other methods of commuting to work are growing in popularity, there is still a lot of work to to be done.
+Although ridesharing and other methods of commuting to work are growing in popularity, there is still a lot of work to be done.
 Green commuting includes carpooling, telecommuting, taking mass transit, and human-powered commuting like walking or riding a bicycle.

-Jon Fisher, a bike commuter writing for Nature.org, cites taking public transportation can help commuters save up to $800 each year.
+Jon Fisher, a bike commuter writing for Nature.org, cites that taking public transportation can help commuters save up to $800 each year.
 If you’re skeptical about taking public transit or biking to work, consider tallying up your commuting expenses.
 You might be surprised to see the amount of money you’re spending on gas!

 Changes Across the County

 A recent report from the nonprofit consumer group Calpirg ranks Los Angeles within the top five cities for high-tech transportation innovation, as reported by LA Weekly.
 The City of Angels has long been known for its dependence on cars and its horrible rush-hour traffic.
 However, things are changing in the Southern California city.